 I've created this page as a place to give Coach Hughes his props.
 I have gathered some photos and assorted other memorabilia through the years and I'll display them here.

 Coach Hughes is an inductee into the Buffalo Sports Hall of Fame.
 He was part of the Class of 2019.
-A nice honor for the football lifer from western New York.
-Click this link and check out his page on their website.
+Click this link to check out his page.

 Here is the reverse of the Jay Publishing photo card.